 A shower filter will not soften water in the way a traditional softener does, but it will remove chlorine and other chemical contaminants, making the water much less harsh and leaving your skin and hair feeling significantly softer.
 In addition to this shower filters with KDF will significantly reduce limescale formation.

 Most shower filters process water at 10 Liters (2.5 gallons) per minute, which is the same flow regulation as a standard shower head.
 However, it’s not a bad idea to combine your filter with a water saving shower head to save water consumption and money.
 You can find a list and review of shower heads here.

 8. Shower filters last 12 months or more

-Based on two 10-minue showers per day most KDF filters last 3-6 months.
+Based on two 10-minue showers per day normal shower filters will last a maximum of 3-6 months.
+Most filters significantly shorter.
+Always make sure that the manufacturer provides a report on the capacity.
 Unfortunately it’s difficult to notice the difference between fully effective and partially so better be safe than sorry and change as frequent as the manufacturer recommends.

 9. Vitamins C infused shower filters are better for the skin

 According to Patricia Farris, a doctor that specialises in dermatology Vitamin C has lots of benefits for the skin.
 It can be absorbed through the skin if it is formulated properly.
 Vitamin C can soften lines and wrinkles by boosting collagen production, lighten hyperpigmentation, and protect the skin from UV damage.”

 But will it work with a shower filter?